ibm-cloud-docs/sap/sap-terraform-automate-hana-standalone-vsi.md

 During configuration you can specify an existing VPC to use, instead of creating a new VPC.

-For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier virtual private cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).
+For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier Virtual Private Cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).

 ## Script files
 {: #terraform-sap-hana-vsi-files}

 The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-hana-single-vsi](https://github.com/IBM-Cloud/sap-hana-single-vsi).

-For SAP HANA stand-alone virtual server instance on {{site.data.keyword.IBM}} virtual private cloud, you modify the:
+For SAP HANA stand-alone virtual server instance on {{site.data.keyword.cloud_notm}} VPC, you modify the:

 *  ``terraform.tfvars`` file to add your {{site.data.keyword.cloud_notm}} API-key